-When converted to connections of type (A) these "Klein connections" have infinite (projective) monodromy group equal to the triangle group $\Delta{237}$ (cf. [11] Appendix B).
-On the other hand it turns out [9] that for the Valentiner connections, even though they are much trickier to construct directly, we can still compute immediately that they become connections of type (A) with binary icosahedral monodromy.
-They are also inequivalent to those appearing in the work of Dubrovin-Mazzocco related to the real orthogonal icosahedral reflection group (which lead to unipotently generated monodromy with one choice of the scalar shift, but finite binary icosahedral monodromy with a different choice, cf. [9] Remark 16).
+When converted to connections of type (A) these 'Klein connections' have infinite (projective) monodromy group equal to the triangle group Δ{237} (cf. Boalch 2006c, appendix B).
+On the other hand it turns out (Boalch 2006a) that for the Valentiner connections, even though they are much trickier to construct directly, we can still compute immediately that they become connections of type (A) with binary icosahedral monodromy.
+They are also inequivalent to those appearing in the work of Dubrovin and Mazzocco related to the real orthogonal icosahedral reflection group (which lead to unipotently generated monodromy with one choice of the scalar shift, but finite binary icosahedral monodromy with a different choice, cf. Boalch 2006a, remark 16).